ronbentley1/Lets-Make-Music/README.md

 Tempos

 Whilst the sketch provides a list of standard tempo definitions, any value may be specified by the set_tempo function.
-So, if you need a tempo that is not in the standard list then simply specify your own For example set_tempo(95) which is between maestroso (88 beats per minute) and moderato (100 beats per minute), and so on.
+So, if you need a tempo that is not in the standard list then simply specify your own.
+For example set_tempo(95) which is between maestroso (88 beats per minute) and moderato (100 beats per minute), and so on.

 Repeats